ManjunathD620/Sentiment_Analysis_with_RNN/README.md

 * Lemmatization
 * Build the Model
 * Train the Model
-* Predict the output
+* Predict the output / Test the Model
-* We can give custom input
+* Predict the output for custom input